 Company events are a crucial element of building culture and creating an opportunity to build a connection across teams that don’t usually work together.
-In addition, events add to the overall company experience, which is especially important in an employment market where employees are looking towards work to provide both amenities and a sense of belonging and community.
+In addition, events add to the overall company experience, which is especially important in an employment market where employees are looking toward work to provide both amenities and a sense of belonging and community.

 Max Goldsmith, the founder of SpeciaLListed, agrees.
 “The more an office can give back to their team in terms of experience, fun, and team-building, the more employees are engaged, happy, and want to stick around,” he says.